LincolnFirks/BLE-Patient-Tracker-App/app-backend/README.md

 This application sets up the MongoDB database and reads from it to display information.

 This project was designed on the release candidate version of Meteor 3.0.
-It will be migrated to Metero 3.0 when it fully releases.
+It will be migrated to Meteor 3.0 when it fully releases.

 Navigate into the Meteor project (app-backend), and run this command to install the correct release candidate version (on MAC):